Sandstone Point

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Sandstone Point has 29 active public transport stops, all of which are bus stops.
 These stops are served by three different routes that together offer 195 weekly passenger trips.
-The accessibility of the transport system is considered good, with residents typically living within 200 meters of their nearest stop.
+The area's transport accessibility is rated as good, with residents typically living within 200 meters of the nearest stop.
+Most residents commute outward from this primarily residential area.
+Cars remain the dominant mode of transport, used by 91% of residents.
+On average, there are 1.2 vehicles per dwelling, which is below the regional average.

 Frequently Asked Questions - Transport